-I am a Montana native born in Havre, MT.
-I have lived my entire life in the state with the exception of one year in Casper, WY.
-I attended Montana State and graduated with a BS in Construction Engineering Technology in 1980.
+Hal is a Montana native born in Havre, MT.
+He has lived his entire life in the state with the exception of one year in Casper, WY.
+He attended Montana State and graduated with a BS in Construction Engineering Technology in 1980.

-My professional career experiences have been exclusively in the heavy and highway construction industry.
-I have worked for two companies since college, Oftedal Construction and Knife River.
-My family and I resided in Miles City for 19 years while I was with Oftedal and my wife and I have been in Billings for the past 11 years as I am general manager of Knife River's Yellowstone division.
+His professional career experiences have been exclusively in the heavy and highway construction industry.
+He has worked for two companies since college, Oftedal Construction and Knife River.
+Hal and his family resided in Miles City for 19 years while he was with Oftedal and he and his wife have been in Billings for the past 11 years.
+He is currently the general manager of Knife River's Yellowstone division.

-I am currently serving on the Montana Contractor's Association board of directors.
-In addition, I am involved with Build Montana, a partnership with the Billings public school system to attract high school juniors and seniors into the construction trades workforce.
+Hal is currently serving on the Montana Contractor's Association board of directors.
+In addition, he is involved with Build Montana, a partnership with the Billings public school system to attract high school juniors and seniors into the construction trades workforce.

-One if my passions is promoting mobile technology to our construction supervisors and managers.
-During the past five winter seasons, I have traveled to multiple Knife River locations across the western U.S. educating employees to utilize current technology in estimating and project management.
+One of Hal's passions is promoting mobile technology to construction supervisors and managers.
+During the past five winter seasons, he has traveled to multiple Knife River locations across the western U.S., educating employees to utilize current technology in estimating and project management.

-Along with my wonderful wife Kathy, I have two equally wonderful daughters, Britta and Lauren.
+Along with his wonderful wife Kathy, he has two equally wonderful daughters, Britta and Lauren.
 As of this writing, no grandchildren.
-I enjoy woodworking as a hobby as well as being an avid fan of the MSU Bobcats.
-There is a special place in the Bear Paw mountains where my mother's grandfather homesteaded.
-My father built a cabin for his wife and 9 children there in 1960.
-It is where I go to recharge and reflect on what is most important in my life.
+Hal enjoys woodworking as a hobby as well as being an avid fan of the MSU Bobcats.
+There is a special place in the Bear Paw mountains where his mother's grandfather homesteaded.
+His father built a cabin for his wife and 9 children there in 1960.
+It is where he goes to recharge and reflect on what is most important in his life.